linto-ai/documentation-website/docs/skills/components.md

 >  **{Boolean}** : Return, <u>true</u> if one entity require are find, else <u>false</u>

 #### ** Red Action **
-Toolbox who provide functionality to get information about a workflow
+Toolbox who provide functionality for information about a workflow

 ### Example use
 ```js